 Additional stop: Another popular Tennessee waterfall park that it’s easy to visit when you drive from Nashville to Gatlinburg is Cummins Falls State Park.
 It’s less than 20 miles (32 km) between Burgess Falls and Cummins Falls.

 3. Gatlinburg, TN – The entertaining gateway to the Great Smoky Mountains

 - Driving distance: 153 mi / 246 km

-Gatlinburg is a town that often is referred to as the gateway to the Smokies.
+Gatlinburg is often is referred to as the gateway to the Smokies.
 From Downtown Gatlinburg it’s only 3 miles (5 km) to Sugarlands Visitor Center within Great Smoky Mountains National Park.

 But just like the Tennessee road trip itinerary includes the best of both worlds, so does a stay in Gatlinburg.
 From Gatlinburg it’s just minutes to the park adventure.
 Still the mountain town itself also offers many fun things to do on the Tennessee road trip.